SadAugust/AutoTrimps/README.md

 Configure your settings.
 AT will not work properly if they are not configured!

-## Graphs only Script Installation
+## Surky/Perky only Script Installation

 - Browser